The best books on money: 25 essential personal finance books

 I firmly believe that success with money is more about mind than it is about math.
 We all understand the arithmetic behind personal finance — to build wealth, you must spend less than you earn — it's mastering the emotions and habits that causes us trouble.
 These books explore your money and your brain.

-The Paradox of Choice by Barry Schwartz — I just finished this book the other night, and hope to provide a full review in the next week.
+I just finished The Paradox of Choice the other night, and hope to provide a full review in the next week.
 It's fascinating.
 Schwartz argues that the vast array of choices available to us in the marketplace actually make us less happy.
 We'd be better off with two options for a wide-screen plasma television instead of twenty.
 Too much choice doesn't just make us unhappy — it prevents us from making smart decisions.
 Fascinating stuff.

 Kids and Money